Arghya-Dutta1/Portfolio/README.md

 [Portfolio Link](https://arghya-dutta1.github.io/Portfolio/)

 ## Features
-Responsive Design: Optimized for both desktop and mobile devices.
+- Responsive Design: Optimized for both desktop and mobile devices.
+- Coding Profiles: Real time stats of my coding profiles.
-Projects Section: Highlights various projects with descriptions, tech stack, and links to live demos or GitHub repositories.
+- Projects Section: Highlights various projects with descriptions, tech stack, and links to live demos or GitHub repositories.
-About Me: Provides a summary of my background, skills, and experience.
+- About Me: Provides a summary of my background, skills, and experience.

 ## Technologies Used
-HTML5: Structure and content.
+- HTML5: Structure and content.
-CSS3: Styling and layout.
+- CSS3: Styling and layout.
-JavaScript: Interactive elements.
+- JavaScript: Interactive elements.
-Bootstrap/Tailwind (optional): For responsive design.
+- Bootstrap/Tailwind: For responsive design.
-GitHub Pages: Hosting the portfolio (if applicable).
+- GitHub Pages: Hosting the portfolio (if applicable).

 ## Installation
 To run this project locally, follow these steps:

-Clone the repository:
+1. Clone the repository:

 ```console
 git clone https://github.com/Arghya-Dutta1/Portfolio.git
 ```

-Navigate to the project directory:
+2. Navigate to the project directory:

 ```console
 cd Portfolio
 ```

-Open index.html in your browser to view the portfolio.
+3. Open index.html in your browser to view the portfolio.

 ## Contributing
 Feel free to submit a pull request if you have any suggestions or improvements.

 ## License
 This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.